 - high school students (have not yet started full-time college study), and

-1. Entries must be original, unpublished compositions for instrumental jazz ensemble, featuring a trombone solo, utilizing the following instrumentation:
+1. Entries must be original, unpublished compositions for instrumental jazz ensemble, featuring alto saxophone solo, utilizing the following instrumentation:

 d.
-Rhythm section of piano, guitar, acoustic bass and drum set.
-A vibes part may also be possible.
+Rhythm section of piano, guitar, double bass and drum set.
+A vibes part may also be possible but should be optional.

 e.
-In addition trombone, other members of the ensemble may also be given solos.
+In addition to alto sax, other members of the jazz ensemble may also be given solos.

 f.
-Although the trombone is to be a primary soloist, the featured trombone part/portions may be orchestrated to be in unison, harmony or counterpoint with other soloists or groups within in the ensemble.
+Although the alto sax is to be a primary soloist, the featured sax part/portions may be orchestrated to be in unison, harmony or counterpoint with other soloists or groups within in the ensemble.
 Creativity in this regard is encouraged.

 g.
 Entrants in the high school category (category 1) may submit pieces with reduced instrumentation.
 Entrants in category 2 must submit pieces for full jazz ensemble.